sinanatra/refa-reader-template/README.md

 An interactive visualization that juxtaposes essays and graphs.
-It allows readers to browse items from Omeka-S-based collections, by accessing them through a curated selection of texts designed to provide better understanding, combining editorial approaches with free exploration and user-driven granularity.
+It allows readers to browse JSON-LD data (It works with Omeka-S based collections), by accessing them through a curated selection of texts designed to provide better understanding, combining editorial approaches with free exploration and usear-driven granularity.

 ## Installation
 ### Project setup